Welcome to the WBFSH Scientific Advisory Committee (SAC) project page

 The transition from microsatellite to SNP markers in parentage testing is not trivial and will require some efforts.
 To help keep the cost for DNA analyses low and support efficient work towards large-scale SNP analyses in the future, our factsheet can give you useful information.

 Every year, we are organising numerous workshops and events focused on linear profiling and genomic selection.
 You can find useful information about them in our different topic sections.
 Copies of presentations and information materials are available also via our Virtual Library.

-Kathrin F. Stock (VIT, representative of the EAAP Horse commission)
+Kathrin F. Stock (VIT and Representatives of the EAAP Horse Commission)

 Anne Ricard (French National Institute for Agricultural Research)